Evidence for Neutrino Emission from X-Ray-bright Active Galactic Nuclei with IceCube: Additional Results

 The binomial test based on the core-corona model yielded a local p-value of approximately 0.001 for 3 sources out of 47.
 When NGC\,1068 is included in the sample, the p-value further decreases to $\sim10^{-5}$.
 Notably, two of the three sources contributing to the excess, NGC\,4151, and CGCG\,420-015, were also identified in \cite{Icecube:2024Seyfert}.
 Moreover, these sources also contribute to the excess observed under the power-law spectral assumption, further supporting the hypothesis that they may be genuine neutrino emitters.

-Also in this case, the global significance of the results cannot be calculated analytically.
+As discussed before, the global significance of the results cannot be calculated analytically.
 Therefore, we compute them from pseudo-experiments.
-In the case of the binomial test, the trial correction is obtained in two steps.
-First, we account for testing multiple significance thresholds by comparing the most significant excess with the distribution of the minimum $p$-values from the pseudo-experiments for each individual hypothesis.
-The fraction of realizations with smaller values than the unblinded result gives the threshold-corrected significance.
-In the second step, this corrected $p$-value is compared with the distribution of the minimum $p$-values across all tested hypotheses.
-The fraction of realizations resulting in a $p$-value smaller than the corrected $p$-value yields the final globally corrected $p$-value.
+Similarly to what is described in \autoref{app:more-skyscans}, the a posteriori correction is obtained in two steps.
+First, we account for testing multiple significance thresholds by comparing the most significant excess with the distribution of the minimum $p$-values from background-only pseudo-experiments generated for each individual hypothesis.
+The fraction of realizations with smaller values than the observed result gives the threshold-corrected significance.
+In the second step, this threshold-corrected $p$-value is compared to the distribution of the minimum $p$-values obtained by analyzing the same pseudo-data under the different signal hypotheses.
+The fraction of realizations resulting in a $p$-value smaller than the corrected $p$-value yields the final globally-corrected $p$-value.